twaddington/django-olcc/README.md

 - Parse the store hours into a machine readable format.
 Display stores as currently open/closed.
 - Product images: Scrape Creative Commons licensed photos or accept submissions.
-- Price monitoring: Get notified when your favorite item drops in price.
+- Price monitoring: Get notified when your favorite item drops in price or is about to go up in price.
 - Price intelligence: Analyze historical price changes to predict future sales.

 [1]: http://www.oregon.gov/OLCC/index.shtml